null

 Just before your area's first expected frost date, head out to your lawn and aerate.
 If you've never aerated before or need a little reminder, check out How to Aerate Your Lawn.
 Aerating gives your lawn a chance to breathe before the grass goes dormant, and helps relieve any compaction that has built up during the warmer months.

-After you've opened up your lawn, it's a good time to fertilize with Scotts® Turf Builder® WinterGuard® Fall Lawn Food.
-Fertilizing your lawn gives your grass the essential nutrients it needs as it prepares for winter.
+After you've aerated your lawn, it's a good time to fertilize with Scotts® Turf Builder® WinterGuard® Fall Lawn Food.
+While you shouldn't apply fertilizer in winter, fertilizing your lawn before winter gives your grass the essential nutrients it needs as it prepares for the cold season ahead.
 The grass roots absorb and store the nutrients during the winter months.
-Then, in the spring, your lawn taps into those stored nutrients giving it a head start, making it green and lush.
-By having a properly cared-for lawn, you'll also help prevent weeds, pests, and diseases from moving in once it warms up.
+Then, in the spring, your lawn taps into those stored nutrients, giving it a head start on growing green and lush.
+By fertilizing you lawn to feed it during winter, you'll also help prevent weeds, pests, and diseases from moving in once it warms up.

 Keep Your Lawn Clean

-There's a good chance that leaves have piled up on your lawn during fall and because of that your lawn could suffocate before winter.
+There's a good chance that leaves have piled up on your lawn during fall.
+Because of that, your lawn could suffocate before winter.
 Leaves that are left on the lawn could also become too wet, which can invite disease.
 If the leaves are not too thick or wet, mulch the leaves with your mower into dime-sized pieces to recycle the nutrients back into your lawn.
 If the leaves are too thick, wet, or matted down, rake them up and remove them.

 Also, be sure to remove lawn furniture and debris from your lawn, as well as any spare logs from next to the fire pit.